 After defining the goals for our study, we created an online survey consisting of 10 questions that were aligned to our three goals in addition to collecting demographic information.
 The survey was created via Survey Monkey, with password encryption and protection, and circulated to students in the Masters of Information program.

-After analyzing the survey results, we concluded that tracking degree progress is a pain point for the students.
+After analyzing the survey results, we concluded that tracking degree progress is a major pain point for the students.
 Majority of students were also interested in a degree tracking tool, which confirmed our assumption that students would be willing to use such a tool.
 The survey results indicate that having access to a system for tracking degree progress could positively benefit the students.
-After validation of our assumptions, we turned the survey insights into actionable design recommendations so that our team designer could create a prototype.
-The prototype was an enhanced interface of the current degree tracking tool that is only accessible for undergraduates.
+After our assumptions we validated, we discussed how to best design a system that allowed students to achieve their goals.
+After our discussion, our lead designer created a prototype.
+The prototype was an enhanced design of the current Rutgers degree tracking tool that is only accessible for undergraduate students.

 Original design of Rutgers Degree Navigator

 Our Prototype of Rutgers Degree Navigator

 After our prototype was designed, we invited five participants who took the survey for follow-up moderated remote usability tests.
 The study consisted of six user tasks.

 4) How many more semesters it will take to complete your degree?

 5) How many electives do you have left to take to complete the program?